adrianw1832/battleships/README.md

 code and SOLID principles are also placed.
 It also teaches us the importance of breaking down the problem and then starting with an MVP.
 The player and to a greater extent, the game class, was not terribly well written, as described below.
 On the other hand, I was quite happy with the board class.
+We did have to use global variables, which is definitely not ideal, but since we won't be introduced to database until the next week, it was the only viable substitute.

 ##Challenges